ManfredRichthofen/Movies-Wiki/docs/server-hosting/minecraft.md

 ---
-sidebar_label: "Setting up a Minecraft Server"
+sidebar_label: 'Setting up a Minecraft Server'
-title: "Setting up a Minecraft Server"
+title: 'Setting up a Minecraft Server'
 description: Guide to setting up and running a minecraft server.
 tags:
   - Server